LucioPg/schleppa-mcp-client/README.md

 ### Stage 1
-- [x] The browser interface ( aka frontend) must be converted in reactjs
+- [x] **deprecated** The browser interface ( aka frontend) must be converted in reactjs
+- [x] The frontend must be converted into an Electron App for local operation
 - [x] All the necessary tools for the frontend must be added
+- [x] The frontend MUST be easily debuggable
-- [ ] Both the backend and the frontend MUST be easily debuggable
+- [x] The backend MUST be easily debuggable
 - [x] The frontend must be separated from the backend logic
-- [ ] The backend must work async and provide rest api endpoints
+- [x] The backend must work async and provide rest api endpoints

 ### Stage 2
 - [ ] The llm answer must be streamed